wincle626/Hikey970_Linux_Installation/README.md

 Use lsmod command to check if they are loaded successfully.
 You can also use modprobe command to do steps 3 and 4.

-Now you can attach the serieal connection device to the USB port and access them through /dev/ttyUSB* (* is the a integer number).
+Now you can attach the serieal connection device to the USB port and access them through /dev/ttyUSB* (* is the an integer number).
 This method is also valid for other kernel modules.

-### PS: all the commands executed above are under superuser mode, so run sudo -s before doing them.
+#### PS: all the commands executed above are under superuser mode, so run sudo -s before doing them.
 There are some prerequisite packages, please refer to https://help.ubuntu.com/community/Kernel/Compile.

 # Known Issues